Evaluating Performance & Gaming Experience Of OPPO F11 Pro

 Karamchand Rameshwar - Apr 03, 2019, 2:03 pm IST

 One of the differences of OPPO's newly released F11 Pro is that Oppo doesn't use a Snapdragon processor, but switches to a chipset from MediaTek.
 The processor inside this smartphone is Helio P70.
 As the name suggests, the P70 SoC is the successor to the Helio P60 processor which has been quite successful.
-So will the Helio P70 is decent enough to deliver a powerful performance for its price range?
-Check out our review in terms of performance and gaming experience of the Oppo F11 Pro.
+So you might be having a question "Is Oppo F11 Pro good for gaming"?
+Check out our review in terms of performance and gaming experience and see whether the Oppo F11 Pro good for gaming.

 For technical specifications, Helio P70 is built on TSMC's 12nm FinFET architecture, including four high-performance Cortex-A73 cores, four energy-efficient Cortex-A53 cores, and GPU ARM Mali-G72.
 The biggest difference of the P70 compared to the P60 is that the clock speed of its cores are increased to enhance overall performance and gaming performance.